logzio/logz-docs/_source/logzio_collections/_tracing-sources/browser.md

    }),
  ],
 });
 ```

 * Replace `<<YOUR-SERVICE-NAME>>` with a required service name to identify your traces.

 ##### Download the required OpenTelemetry packages

+Run the following command from the directory of the tracer file:

 ```shell
 npm install --save @opentelemetry/api npm install --save @opentelemetry/sdk-trace-web npm install --save @opentelemetry/auto-instrumentations-web